Curiousbappi11/learn-react-app/README.md

 1. **Imports**:
    - `StrictMode`: A tool for highlighting potential problems in an application.
-   - `createRoot`: A method from `react-dom/client` to create a root for rendering React components.
+   - `createRoot`: A method from `react-dom/client` to create a root for concurrent rendering React components.
    - `App`: The main application component. it is called like a function to render the main component of the application.

 2. **Renders the App Component**: